theleastinterestingcoder/Webscraping_scrapy/README.md

     written by: Quan Zhou
     written on: December 24th, 2014

-    A python script to pull movie reviews from rotton tomatoes.
+    A python script to pull movie reviews from www.rottentomatoes.com

 2014-12-31 20:45:56-0500 [scrapy] INFO: Scrapy 0.24.4 started (bot: movies)